yasir2000/openwrt-oldwiki-md/NielsBoehm/BootFromExternalMediaHowTo.rst

 This is about how to swap in external media, such as MMC/SD cards or USB drives, as the root filesystem using the existing init.d/rc.d and uci/config infrastructure.
 In contrast to OpenWrtDocs/KamikazeConfiguration/PackagesOnExternalMediaHowTo, this is done without replacing files and will keep the original /etc tree in place in order to ensure consistency of your configuration.

+At the moment it is designed for Kamikaze 8.09 with kernel 2.4.
+I haven't tried it with other releases.
+Also I haven't tried it with the kernel 2.6 flavour, but I suspect the necessary adjustments to be minimal - if they are required at all.

 == Motivation ==

 While OpenWrtDocs/KamikazeConfiguration/PackagesOnExternalMediaHowTo also describes a way to use your mass storage devices on your router for package installation etc., I felt I wanted to use a more robust way to achieve that and also wanted to have consistent configuration, no matter if my SD card was mounted as / or not.